Find the answers to the most frequently asked questions about Big Bend National Park

 A:Big Bend is named for the huge left turn the Rio Grande makes while flowing through the Texas desert creating the boundary with Mexico and giving the state its distinctive bottom shape.

-Q:Are you allowed to fish in the park?
+Q:Are you allowed to fish at Big Bend National Park?

 A:Free permits are issued for fishing the Rio Grande from the visitor's center.

-Q:What types of weather conditions should I expect?
+Q:What types of weather conditions should I expect at Big Bend National Park?

 A:Big Bend's climate is temperate with summers being very hot, especially in the lower desert and along the river, and occasional cold fronts in the winter that may drop temperatures below freezing.